Painted spurfowl: Behaviour and ecology

-The painted spurfowlis found in pairs or small family parties of up to 6 individuals and tends to stay in the undergrowth, rarely taking to flight.
+The painted spurfowl is found in pairs or small family parties of up to 6 individuals and tends to stay in the undergrowth, rarely taking to flight.
 The call is a loud repeated series of chuguk calls.
 They feed on berries (including Ziziphus oenoplia and Lantana camara) as well as insects and flowers (Madhuca longifolia); and visit waterholes in the early morning.
 The breeding season is January to June (mainly February, but chicks have been seen in August, after the rains, in parts of Rajasthan).
 Courtship involves the male offering food held in the bill to the hen.
 Spurfowl are as a genus thought to be monogamous.
 The nest is a scrape in the ground lined with leaves often located below a boulder.
 The clutch is three to four, rarely five, pale creamy eggs.
 Only the female incubates, but both parents take care of the chicks.
 They will use distraction displays to lead predators away from the chicks.